The O2 arena FAQs

 The tops are removed for safety reasons.

-No, we don't allowed food and drink bought outside The O2 to be taken into The O2 arena.
-Call 020 8463 2000 if you need to bring food or drink with you for medical or religious reasons.
-Don't worry, we don't waste anything.
+No, we don't allow food and drink bought outside The O2 to be taken into The O2 arena.
+Email us at [email protected] if you need to bring food or drink with you for medical or religious reasons.

 All arena guests will be subject to a security search.
 Please do not arrive carrying any of the restricted items which can be found here.

-Items such as phone, cameras, bags, keys, coins should be placed into the tray provided.
+Please give your bag to the staff member for search.
+Only phones and cameras from your pockets need to be placed in the tray provided.
 Our team will be on hand to assist if needed.

 Hopefully not too much more time.
 But do allow plenty of time to get through security and into the arena to find your seat and get comfortable.